 Is it worth buying missing NI years?
 The break-even maths.

 Class 3 voluntary NI contributions let you buy back missing years in your NI record.
 The cost is fixed; the benefit is a higher state pension for the rest of your life.
 For most people the return is exceptional.
-But not for everyone.
+But not for everyone — and the rules tightened on 5 April 2025.

 - ▸Buying years is less compelling if you already have 35 qualifying years, if you are likely to get credits before retirement anyway, or if you are in very poor health.